networktocode/jdiff/docs/architecture.md

 ## Arguments

 Generally, for all of the `CheckTypes`, the arguments will be in the order `intended state`, `actual state`, `options`.
-For instance, the time 1 state would be the first argument and time 2 state the second argument in the `exact_match` check type.
+For instance, the reference state would be the first argument and comparison state the second argument in the `exact_match` check type.

 For regex or parameter matching, your provided regex or dictionary would be the first argument and the collected data would be the second argument.